Schleese Riders / Ambassadors

 Mentor, OH / Apopka, FL

-Nancy has a classical background in Dressage and has been very successful training multiple horses to the Grand Prix Level.
+Nancy has a classical background in Dressage and has been very successful in training multiple horses to the Grand Prix Level.
 She has been a member of the United States Dressage Bronze Medal Team at the North American Championships as well as the Alternate for the Pan American Games.
 Several horses ridden and trained by Nancy have been longlisted for the Olympics and World championships with Nancy in the irons.
 Her success over the last two decades on multiple horses reflects her talent for riding a wide variety of horses at the Grand Prix Level.

 She has had the opportunity to work both domestically and abroad with some of the greatest dressage masters of our time.
 Riding each horse to its best potential is a talent that Nancy has honed over two decades and her sensitivity for understanding the way each horse thinks and reacts gives her the ability to make any horse a better partner.